SLIDE PROGRAMS

 We climbed Acatenango with enough food for three days.

 We are so excited watching Fuego that we stay on the volcano four days.
 The last day all we have to eat is one banana and one avocado.
+We are also running out of water.

 As we sit watching Fuego on our last night we wonder, where will we go next to see more of the worlds volcanoes?